traveloka/terraform-aws-ecr-registry/modules/with_default_policies/README.md

-# Terraform AWS ECR Repository / tvlk-build
+# Terraform AWS ECR Repository with_default_policies
-You use this module to create an AWS ECR repository inside tvlk-build account.
+You use this module to create an AWS ECR repository with default lifecycle and repository policy.

 ## Default